Accidents and emergencies

 How to report an incident

-Please contact Campus Security if you're the victim of, or witness, an incident on campus.
+Please contact Campus Security if you're the victim of, or witness, a crime or security incident on campus.

-Reports of all incidents of crime or suspect persons in buildings to the Security Control Room (contact details below) as soon as possible.
+Reports of all incidents of crime or suspect persons in buildings to the Security Control Room as soon as possible.
 The Control Room Operator will want to know:

 - Location of incident